roman-milk/roman-milk.github.io/out-of-your-systems.md

+===

- ****** Out of Your Systems ****** byTheTalkMan© "Kaylee, I know it would be good, but... we can't, and you know that."
+"Kaylee, I know it would be good, but... we can't, and you know that."
 I asserted, appealing to her better nature, feeling as if I had almost turned the tide and had finally wrested control from her.
 I had made a dent in her plans, but it seemed she was looking at this from a purely logical point of view.
 Trying to figure out how we could just look past this desire between us.
 She continued.

  "But how can we hide this?
 Dad, like I said, we both want this.
 You want your own daughter to suck you off, and quite frankly, I still really, really want to suck it.
 I have wanted to for a long time, and honestly, I am drooling just looking at it.
 You are hot for your daughter's body, as hot as I am for yours.
 If we just get up and walk away, there is still gonna be all this hot, sticky tension between us.
 Nothing will change.
 I will still be the little slut strutting her stuff in front of you.
 I will be shaking my ass, and my big boobs will be bouncing, and it will be just for you.
 The tension will be unbearable, but the only difference will be that you now know that I am willing to spread my legs for you in an instant.
 And the knowledge that you have a hot, little teenage slut with huge tits and a perfect ass who's willing to do bad things to you... that thought will keep your cock throbbing."
 Kaylee asserted.
 "And knowing that your eyes are gonna be on me and, like, me alone... and not Mom... my pussy is gonna be fucking soaked whenever we're together.
 I say we just fucking do it.
 Let's give Mom what she asked for and just get it on.
 Let's just do it, just fuck me wherever you want, hard as you want, get it all out of our systems, then just move on.
 You can't say you don't want this!"